 Erythema migrans (EM) or “bull’s-eye” rash at bite site.

-Some develop no rash at all, others have rashes that are different.
 Image typical EM Rash.
-Image courtsey of Ed Masters
+Image courtesy of Ed Masters

 1 R. Smith et al Annals of Internal Medicine 2002;421:421-428, 477-479;